sfdaTudur/Neural-Approximation-of-Dynamical-System-Flows/harmonic_oscillators/FlowTransformer/README.md

 \right).
 ```

-## Model to Predict the Flow
+**Model to predict flow**

-We build an autoregressive transformer model to predict the flow of this dynamical system.
+We build an autoregressive transformer model to predict the flow of this dynamical system, and study how well the transformer generalizes outside the state distribution used during training.
+To do this we quantize the input and output coordinates as follows:

-## Tokenization

 Fix a radius $R > 0$ and a number of bins $2^B$.
 Each state coordinate $x_i$ and output coordinate $y_i$ is quantized over the fixed interval $[-R,R]$ by splitting the interval into $2^B$ equally spaced bins indexed by

 ```math
 0,1,\ldots,2^B-1.
 ```

 Each coordinate is mapped to the index of the bin containing it.

-To dequantize a token, we map the bin index back to the midpoint of the corresponding bin.
+To dequantize we map the bin index to the midpoint of the corresponding bin.
 Time is quantized separately over the interval $[0,2\pi]$.

 An input $(t,x)$, where $x \in \mathbb{R}^6$, is represented by the seven-token sequence